Yellow Flowers on the Green Grass: Plot

-This is a movie portraying love and affection about a hometown, a family and teenage hood of each.
+This is a movie portraying love and affection for a hometown, a family and teenage hood of each.
 Tường is an innocent and lovely boy while his brother Thiều is selfish and stubborn.
-Aside from brotherhood filled with love, hate, envy, regret and atonement,...this is also about friendship, childhood memory of children living in poverty in Middle Region of Vietnam during 80s.
+Aside from brotherhood filled with love, hate, envy, regret and atonement,...this is also about friendship, childhood memories of children living in poverty in Middle Region of Vietnam during 80s.
 There are fights; interesting kids' games; dreams filled with the images of prince and princess, and their first crush...

-The story is demonstrated from a diary of Thiều evolving his daily life and thoughts.
+The story is demonstrated through a diary of Thiều evolving his daily life and thoughts.
 Thiều is a seventh grader who lives in a poor countryside with his younger brother named Tường.
-Tường is a lovely, generous and nice boy who loves his brother a lot; he especially loves playing with animals including bugs even.
+Tường is a lovely, generous and nice boy who loves his brother a lot; he especially loves playing with animals including bugs.
 He is an introvert and loves reading many books and folk tales, especially the story of Cóc Tía (Purple Toad), therefore he pets a toad under his bed and names it "Cu Cậu".
 On the other hand, Thiều is a mischievous, extroverted boy who has been unintentionally letting Tường take all the blame for his tricks.
 Although being selfish on the outside, deep down Thiều still loves his brother.
 The brothers often hang around playing many traditional games for kids and make many memories out of it.
 The story also broadens the relationship between the brothers and people in their village, including their classmates and families.
 Their father is described as a gentleman who is appreciated by many, yet he has a short temper and often beat the two brothers for some reasons, while their mother is a nice woman, but she scolds them for their mistakes regardless.